Charles Wright - Chairman R.D. Merrill and Merrill Gardens

 The Merrill companies began in the 1890's when Charlie Wright's great grandfather, R.D.
 Merrill, formed timber partnerships in the Pacific Northwest.
 An aggressive businessman, Merrill was compassionate and forward thinking.
 Under his leadership, The R.D.
 Merrill Company grew to become a successful business as strong as its magnificent forests.
 Fourth generation family member Wright carries on his grandfather's vision today.

 In 1993, he pursued opportunities to diversify the R.D.
 Merrill Company, looking for an industry to extend Merrill's long-term commitment to quality.
 In the senior housing industry, he found an opportunity to make a difference in the lives of senior residents.
 Wright was named an Ernst and Young Entrepreneur of the Year Finalist for guiding the growth of Merrill Gardens.
 The award recognizes outstanding entrepreneurs whose achievements make them leaders in business.
 Wright was chosen from a large group of nominees in five Western states to receive this highly coveted award.

 Under Wright's leadership, The Family Business Institute named Merill Gardens the Family Business of the Year three times.
 The company was chosen based on innovative business strategies, company performance, and contributions to the community.
 The Better Business Bureau named Merrill Gardens the Business of the Year for the company's commitment to residents, team members and community service.
 Merrill Gardens earned a Finalist Award as the most innovative company in the American Business Awards.
 Wright received his bachelor's degree from Princeton and his law degree from Stanford.

-Bill Pettit - President and Chief Operating Officer
+Bill Pettit - R.D.
+Merrill Chief Operating Officer

 Bill Pettit is the president and chief operating officer of the R. D. Merrill Co. with responsibility for Merrill Gardens and sister company Pillar Properties.